 The class teacher discusses the school rules with each class.
-In addition to the school rules, each class also has its own classroom code, which is agreed by the pupils and the teacher.
-In this way, every pupil in the school knows the standard of behaviour that we expect in our school.
+In addition to the school rules, each class also has its own classroom code, which is agreed by the students and the teacher.
+In this way, every student in the School knows the standard of behaviour that we expect in our school.
 If there are incidents of anti-social behaviour, the class teacher discusses these with the whole class at an appropriate time

-The school does not tolerate bullying of any kind.
+The School does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to stop any further occurrences of such behaviour.
-While it is very difficult to eradicate bullying, we do everything in our power to ensure that all pupils attend school free from fear.
+While it is very difficult to eradicate bullying, we do everything in our power to ensure that all students attend school free from fear.
+Our anti-bullying policy has more details regarding this.

-All members of staff are aware of the regulations regarding the use of force by teachers, as set out in DfES Circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils.
-Teachers in our school do not threaten, hit, push or slap pupils (not use or threaten corporal punishment).
-Staff only intervene physically to restrain pupils or to prevent injury to a pupil, or if a pupil is in danger of hurting him/herself.
-The actions that we take are in line with government guidelines on the restraint of pupils.
+All members of staff are aware of the regulations regarding the use of force by teachers ('Use of Reasonable Force' (DfE, 2013).
+Teachers in our school do not threaten, hit, push or slap students (not use or threaten corporal punishment).
+Staff only intervene physically to restrain students or to prevent injury to a student, or if a student is in danger of hurting him/herself.
+The actions that we take are in line with government guidelines on the restraint of students.

-3. The Role of the Class Teacher
+4. The Role of the Class Teacher

-It is the responsibility of class teachers to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time.
+It is the responsibility of teachers to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time.

-The class teachers in our school have high expectations of the pupils with regard to behaviour, and they strive to ensure that all pupils work to the best of their ability.
+The teachers in our school have high expectations of the students with regard to behaviour, and they strive to ensure that all students work to the best of their ability.

-The class teacher treats each pupil fairly, and enforces the classroom code consistently.
-The teachers treat all pupils in their classes with respect and understanding.
+The teacher treats each student fairly and enforces the classroom code consistently.
+The teachers treat all students in their classes with respect and understanding.

-If a pupil misbehaves repeatedly in class, the class teacher keeps a record of all such incidents.
+If a student misbehaves repeatedly in class, the teacher keeps a record of all such incidents.
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
 However, if misbehaviour continues, the class teacher seeks help and advice from the Head.

-The class teacher liaises with external agencies, as necessary, to support and guide the progress of each pupil.
+The teacher liaises with external agencies, as necessary, to support and guide the progress of each student.

-The class teacher reports to parents about the progress of each pupil in their class, in line with the whole-school policy.
-The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a pupil.
+The teacher reports to parents about the progress of each student in their class, in line with the whole-school policy.
+The teacher may also contact a parent if there are concerns about the behaviour or welfare of a student.

-4. The Role of the Head Teacher
+5. The Role of the Head Teacher

-It is the responsibility of the Head, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school.
-It is also the responsibility of the Head to ensure the health, safety and welfare of all pupils in the school.
+It is the responsibility of the Head, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the School.
+It is also the responsibility of the Head to ensure the health, safety and welfare of all students in the School.

 The Head supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy.